 put on the appropriations process.
 If we

-cannot do that or will not do that, we
+cant do that or wont do that, we

 have to at least pass this amendment.